pivotal-cf/om/docs/upload-product/README.md

   -h, --help                   Show this help message

 [upload-product command options]
+      -p, --product=           path to product
+      -i, --polling-interval=  interval (in seconds) at which to print status (default: 1)
+          --shasum=            shasum of the provided product file to be used for validation
+          --product-version=   version of the provided product file to be used for validation

+    config file interpolation:
       -c, --config=            path to yml file for configuration (keys must match the following command line flags)
           --vars-env=          load variables from environment variables